Axiom Geomatics logo

 Calgary Real Property Reports, Window Wells & Air Conditioning Units: What You Need To Know

 Before 2008, there were effectively no Calgary RPR bylaw issues concerning either window wells or A/C units.
-Now, due to the changes there are 3 situations we should be aware of that may cause concern when applying for a stamp of compliance at the City of Calgary.
+Now, due to the changes there are 3 situations clients should be aware of that may cause concern when applying for a stamp of compliance at the City of Calgary.

 Thirdly: At least one side of your property must be clear of projections by 1.2 meters.
 These projections include A/C units, window wells, and cantilevers.
 This comes from both Section 337 - 10 and Section 337-1.2 of the Land use bylaw.